jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/aws/ebs.md

     [ASM](https://fluidattacks.com/categories/asm/)
     does not store any data within local disks.
 1. [Okta RADIUS Agent](/development/stack/okta#usage):
-    We use a 50 GB
+    We use a 50 GiB
     [GP2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)
     disk.
     It is probably oversized as only the base